RobinMeneust/nlp_project_chatbot/README.md

 `python -m streamlit run src/nlp_chat_bot/start_app.py`

+## Possible Issues and Fixes for Streamlit

-**Important**: Don't open multiple tabs of the app in the same browser, it will cause issues: (https://stackoverflow.com/questions/76474732/why-is-the-code-executed-multiple-times-whenever-streamlit-is-started)
+- If the app runs the same code multiple times even though you started it once : don't open multiple tabs of the app in the same browser, it will cause issues: (https://stackoverflow.com/questions/76474732/why-is-the-code-executed-multiple-times-whenever-streamlit-is-started)
+- If you get Process finished with exit code -1073741819 (0xC0000005) in PyCharm, consider running the app from the terminal instead (using the command above), it fixed it for us.
+Maybe checking "Run with Python Console" might also fix it.